 When your baby is three months old, they will start pushing down their legs on hard surfaces and raise their head when placed on their stomach.
 Once they can raise their chest, which usually happens after the fourth month, you may help them practice sitting up (8).

 Yes.
 Once your baby starts to sit up, they will tend to lean forward and support themselves with the help of their extended arms.
-This position is known as the tripod position (8).
+This positioning is known as the tripod position (8).

 2. Baby Milestones – When Babies Sit Up, Roll Over and Crawl; Help Me Grow